Heimat, Folk-art and Travesty

 The break with tradition, that typifies the western Modern Art tradition, just doesn't seem to be there for many Japanese artists.
 (Some may argue, Modernism and Pop-art have a much longer history in Japanese art anyway, in the shape of Ukyo-e for example.)
 It may be this conversation with tradition that allows Japanese artists like the Mumbreeze duo to use a rich and stunning vocabulary, which is able to compete with any modern mainstream media around, and with any means necessary.

-This work is marked by ambiguity: traditional yet futuristic, seemingly naive yet highly informed, personal yet fashionable, sweet but sticky, childishly playful yet made with a very mature dedication.
+This work is highly ambiguous: traditional yet futuristic, seemingly naive yet highly informed, personal yet fashionable, sweet but sticky, childishly playful yet made with a very mature dedication.

 The artist's extensive collection of crocheted fiber sculptures are made in the last six years.
 Both profound and witty, it has a wholly un-academic rootedness in contemporary life, alluding to a wide array of themes, from cross-genderness and cross-speciesness; to religious suffering and sexual ritual.
 Folkloric, mythological and Pagan elements are incorporated, the sensually playful and the deadly serious going hand in hand.